|HOST INSTITUTION||Semester, Academic Year, and Summer programs: Idea Verona|

 Semester programs include 2 day excursions and 1 overnight excursion.
 3-week Summer programs include 1 day excursion.
 The 6-week Summer program includes 1 day excursion and 1 overnight excursion.
 Destinations may vary by term.
 Past terms have included trips to:

-Asiago (overnight trip) – The town of Asiago is the main center of the largest Plateau in Italy.
+Asiago (overnight excursion) – The town of Asiago is the main center of the largest Plateau in Italy.
 The city center is located at 1,001 meters above sea level.
 Completely rebuilt after WWI, Asiago is famous for its architectural beauty, bright streets, and large squares.

-Lake Garda (day trip) – Travel to the largest lake in Italy and you’ll see why it is one of the most popular holiday destinations.
+Lake Garda (day excursion) – Travel to the largest lake in Italy and you’ll see why it is one of the most popular holiday destinations.
 The lake’s influence on the climate makes for successful cultivation of olive and lemon trees.

 COST & DATES